 While attending Cuyahoga Community College he meant his mentor and teacher Shirley Aley Campbell professor emeritus there and also a professor of Cleveland Institute of art.
 James studied for 3 years in all her classes Painting ,Life drawing and portrait.

-I have been blessed with great teachers and the opportunities to work for some outstanding artists and craftsman .
+James was blessed with great teachers and the opportunities to work for some outstanding artists and craftsman .

 ” Gary Waltzer for my photographic education a foundation that I am forever grateful for .”